 by Oraia Helene

-It’s a fairly hard mineral, at 5½ to 6 on the Mohs scale, though it’s also somewhat fragile.
+It’s a fairly hard mineral, at 5.5 to 6 on the Mohs scale, but it’s also somewhat fragile.
 It’s generally opaque, though it can be transparent when it crystallizes.
-It has a low density, so the stone feels light in the hand – another thing that makes it nice for jewelry, as a strand of sodalite beads won’t weigh too heavily around your neck.
-Sodalite has poor cleavage, and large specimens – including carved decorative pieces – may have many visible cracks running through them.
+It has a low density, so the stone feels light in the hand; this is another thing that makes it nice for jewelry, as a strand of sodalite beads won’t weigh too heavily around your neck.
+Sodalite has poor cleavage, and large specimens — including carved decorative pieces — may have many visible cracks running through them.

 Some sodalite will fluoresce bright orange under ultraviolet light.
 A variety of sodalite called hackmanite also demonstrates a property called tenebrescence — also called reversible photochromism — which is when the color changes due to exposure to sunlight.
 And I don’t just mean that it looks a different color under different light; with tenebrescence, the color change is persistent, although it can be reversed.
 It’s basically the same as the mechanism behind color-change sunglasses, which darken when you step into bright sunlight, then lighten again when you go inside.

 With hackmanite in particular, it starts out as a pink or violet color when it is first taken out of the ground, but then fades to a nearly colorless white or grey.
 If it’s left in the dark for a long period of time, however, it will return to its original pink color.
 The color can also be restored by exposing it to UV light — and then, with some specimens, if you put them back into the dark after exposure to UV, they’ll glow in the dark for a little while.
 Then if you take them out into visible light again, they’ll fade into colorlessness once more.